California Gov. Gavin Newsom's climate agenda highlights tensions with environmental groups - KESQ

 But some Democrats in the Legislature and their environmental allies opposed the proposal, saying Newsom’s plan — developed over the past year without their input — did not include enough protections for the state’s fragile ecosystems, the threatened species that depend on them, and the low-income and tribal communities that live in them.

 The disagreement was so sharp that Newsom threatened to veto the entire budget, but both sides came to a compromise.
-The Legislature is scheduled to give final approval to the proposals on Wednesday.
+That compromise cleared the Legislature on Wednesday, and Newsom is expected to sign it into law next week.
 But the battle lines have been drawn.

 Anthony York, Newsom’s senior adviser for communications, said the environmental movement has mostly been about saying “no” to things to stop dirty projects that cause harmful pollution.
 Newsom, York said, wants to change that mindset.

-Note: This story has been updated to correct the spelling of Barbara Barrigan-Parilla’s name